Simulating

 Click the reset button in the controlbar to reset the model back to its state immediately before the simulation was started:

-• Any entities or components that were added during the simulation are automatically removed.
+- Any entities, components or materials that were added during the simulation are automatically removed.

-• Any entities or components that were removed during the simulation are automatically added back.
+- Any entities, components or materials that were removed during the simulation are automatically added back.

-• Any entities or components that were modified during the simulation are automatically reset back to their state immediately before the simulation was started.
+- Any entities, components or materials that were modified during the simulation are automatically reset back to their state immediately before the simulation was started.

-This reset behaviour is consistent with reloading a model.
-It means you don’t need to implement any reset logic inside your scripts and ensures that simulations are deterministic across resets.
+This reset behavior is consistent with reloading a model.
+The benefit is that you don’t need to implement any reset logic inside your scripts, and it ensures that simulations are deterministic across resets by default.

 What is reset logic?

-In most traditional simulation software, you have to implement logic that resets your custom scripts and components back to some initial state.
+In most traditional industrial simulation software, you are required to implement logic that resets your components back to some initial state.
 This initial state is sometimes fixed, but frequently you want to be able to specify the initial state.

 What is non-determinism?